Understanding and Overcoming Negative Thinking Patterns

 Catastrophizing: Jumping to the worst-case scenario as inevitable.

 Recognizing these patterns is an important first step in improving emotional awareness and mental well-being.
-However, awareness alone is not always enough to create lasting change.
+However, awareness alone isn’t always enough to create lasting change.

 Mindfulness and Thought Reframing

-Mindfulness allows us to slow down and observe our internal experience without immediately reacting.
+Mindfulness allows us to slow down and observe our internal experiences without immediately reacting.
 When we practice mindfulness for anxiety and stress, we create space between a thought and our response.

-From that space, we can begin to gently challenge and reframe unhelpful thoughts using tools like cognitive restructuring and dialectical thinking, which allows two truths to exist at once.
+From that space, we can gently challenge and reframe unhelpful thoughts using tools like cognitive restructuring and dialectical thinking, which acknowledges that two truths can exist at once.

 Steps to Reframe Thoughts Mindfully